filakhtov/gentoo-use-docs/net-libs/libproxy.md

 # net-libs/libproxy

+### duktape
+Pass the `-DWITH_DUKTAPE=yes` option to the CMake command.
+Build and install `pacrunner_duktape` library - a `libproxy` module that contains the plugin to allow libproxy to interpret PAC (Proxy Auto-Configuration) files using the Duktape embeddable JavaScript engine.

+It is safe to disable this flag.

 ### gnome
 Pass the `-DWITH_GNOME3=yes` option to the CMake command.
 Build and install the `pxgsettings` binary that is used to query GSettings configuration backend for proxy settings.
 When disabled, build and install the `pxgconf` instead to query GConf backend (but only if GConf library is found).